ssreekanth2000/project_1/report.md

 **Alcohol usage**

- Alcohol is the one legal drug we are examining and thereby its prevalence is expected to much higher than the rest.
+ Alcohol is the one legal drug we are examining and thereby its prevalence is expected to be much higher than the rest.

-No of people in the dataset who have used Alcohol = 40548.
+Number of people in the dataset who have used Alcohol = 40548.
 Percent of users surveyed = 72.05 %

 This is pretty close to the statistics reported by the National Institute on Alcohol abuse which states around 75% of Americans have consumed alcohol at some point in their life.